 C. Riziotis, and E. Tsiambas, "Reference and Callibration Grid For Improved Real Time Detection of Biological Entities in Microscopy Diagnostic Techniques", Hellenic Industrial Property Organization, Patent No# 1008931 (16/7/2015).

 E. Tsiambas, C. Riziotis, I. Mavrikos, E. Armatas, E. Patsouris, "Novel techniques for morphometrical and geometrical analysis in abnormal cervical smears (Pap test slides)", J. Bal.
 Un.
-Oncology -JBUOΝ (to appear, 2017)
+Oncology -JBUOΝ (vol. 22, no. 4 2017)